+The Bernard van Leer Foundation is a private grant-making foundation.
 Our mission is to improve opportunities for children up to age 8 who are growing up in socially and economically difficult circumstances.
-We see this both as a valuable end in itself and as a long-term means to promoting more cohesive, considerate and creative societies with equal opportunities and rights for all.
+We see this both as a valuable end in itself and as a long-term means to promote more cohesive, considerate and creative societies with equal opportunities and rights for all.

 Latest news from the Bernard van Leer Foundation

-By Lisa Jordan, Executive Director, 4 July 2011
+By Lisa Jordan, Executive Director, 14 November 2013

 The Dutch are very proud that, according to UNICEF’s research, children here are the happiest in the world.
 But averages hide extremes.
 Sadly, in the Netherlands, neglect and abuse are on the rise.
 The University of Leiden found in 2011 that one in 30 Dutch children suffer abuse.

 Privacy is held dear in the Netherlands.
 Interfering in family life is frowned upon, and violence in children’s lives is almost a taboo discussion.
 So how could we, as a small foundation, try to prevent violence in children’s lives when an entire society appears unwilling to have the conversation?
 Read more...